Our Silicone Puree Food Molds are made from top quality 3mm thick 100% food grade certified silicone rubber.

 Are the puree food molds oven safe?

-Only the Silicone Puree Food Molds are safe for use in ovens and microwaves up to a temperature of 465°F or 230°C. It is NOT advised to use the Plastic Puree Food Molds in the oven.
+The Silicone Puree Food Molds are safe for use in all types of ovens and microwaves up to a temperature of 465°F or 230°C.

 What is the average lifespan of the food molds?